-- Meet learning friends Turtle, Tiger and Monkey who will introduce more than 100 age-appropriate words chosen by...
+- Interact With Friends: Meet learning friends Turtle, Tiger and Monkey who will introduce the alphabet through more than 100 age-appropriate words chosen by...

 - Learn Categories: This baby activity book includes word categories such as pets, animals, food, mealtime, colors, activities, opposites, outside and more

-- Touching the words on the pages plays the words, sound effects and fun facts; hear the Learning Friends theme song and My Favorite Word by pressing the...
+- Learn Sounds: Touch the words on the pages to hear new vocabulary, sound effects, and fun facts; hear the two theme songs by pressing the light-up star...

-- 【WELL MADE】: This is a fun voice changing and recording microphone toy.
-It is really well made of hard plastic, and lightweight easy for small hands...
+- 🎤 【WELL MADE】: This is a fun voice changing and recording microphone toy.
+It is really well made of hard plastic, and lightweight easy for small...

 - 🎤 【VOICE CHANGING FEATURE】: The voice changing function also add so much fun!
 The microphone will record your voice and make it high pitched and low...

-- 【RECORDING FEATURE】: You can use the microphone to record your voice and play it back over the speaker.
+- 🎤 【RECORDING FEATURE】: You can use the microphone to record your voice and play it back over the speaker.
 It can record 20 seconds.
-Kids love to play...
+Kids love to...

-- NUMBERS, COLORS, ANIMALS LEARNING: It’s not just an instrument— it’s an early education powerhouse.
+- NUMBERS, COLORS, ANIMALS LEARNING: It's not just an instrument - it's an early education powerhouse.
 The rainbow keys are a quick and easy way to learn colors, and the animal sounds and...

 Alternatively, you can simply exercise your creativity and invent games where you sing to your kid, talk in a funny voices, teach your child play moves, etc.